Virtual Knotoids in Thickened Surfaces: Abstract

 \section{Abstract}

-In this paper, we give a geometric interpretation of virtual knotoids as arcs in thickened surfaces.
-Then we show that virtual knotoid theory is a generalization of classical knotoid theory.
-This gives a proof of a conjecture of Kauffman and the first author.
+In this paper, we give an interpretation of virtual knotoids as rail arcs that are embedded in thickened surfaces.
+We prove that virtual knotoids admit a unique irreducible rail arc representation in thickened surfaces.
+We also prove a conjecture of Kauffman and the first author stating that virtual knotoid theory is a proper generalization of classical knotoid theory.